 - Forward Planning: Place on the agenda any items that the group wants to plan for or prepare for in advance.
 For example, the short-term goals for the next month or the need for coworker assistance on upcoming assignments.

-If you follow these guidelines when you develop your meeting agenda, you enhance the probability that your meeting will produce results.
+If you follow these guidelines when you develop your meeting agenda, you enhance the probability that your meeting will be more productive.

 - Review the meeting’s purpose, agenda, and expected outcomes and product.

-- Review the minutes of the prior meeting.
+- Review, correct (if necessary), and approve the minutes of the prior meeting.